 It's often strategically viable to pivot towards an emerging trend (or audience, in this case) to obtain the ‘first-mover’ advantage.

 Take Dungeons & Dragons as an interesting example.
 The latest version of this famous tabletop roleplaying game has seen an enormous growth in popularity over the last few years—something the developers of the game, the Wizards of the Coast, says is mostly down to the introduction of new technology like streaming and dedicated applications.

-These technologies were invested in by the Wizards of the Coast early on, and they have paid dividends: one of the most popular Dungeons & Dragons-related apps, Roll20, has seen the number of sessions of the latest edition of the game more than triple since 2015.
+Seeing this opportunity, Wizards of the Coast invest in this technology early on.
+This has paid dividends: one of the most popular Dungeons & Dragons-related apps, Roll20, has seen the number of sessions of the latest edition of the game more than triple since 2015.